The Old Bali Blog (2016-2018) « Sea Accidents ~ Bali-to-Lombok Gili Cat 2 'Fast-Boat' Ferry Explodes, Killing and Injuring Tourists

 In March 2013, the Semaya One fastboat returning from Gili Trawangan to Nusa Lembongan was hit front-on by a large wave, smashing the skipper's windscreen and concussing him.

 After much bailing by the crew, the boat limped to Sanur where a new perspex windshield was installed in front of disbelieving passengers – ready for the return trip the next day.

-Eka Jaya I Fast-Boat Ferry Accident from Bali's Padangbai to Gili Trawangan
+Eka Jaya I fast-boat ferry sinks in transit from Bali's Padangbai harbour to Lombok's Gili Trawangan

 In August 2010 tragedy was narrowly averted when a large wave holed the hull of the Eka Jaya I travelling from Bali's Padangbai to Gili Trawangan, sinking the fastboat.

-Lian Sengiggi Fast-Boat Ferry Accident from Gili Trawangan to Bali's Padangbai
+Lian Sengiggi fast-boat Ferry sinking between Gili Trawangan and Bali's Padangbai harbour

 And in May 2009, 40 passengers and four crew had a close call with nature when the Lian Sengiggi fastboat lost power on its way from Gili Trawangan to Bali and quickly sank.